 - Pinky from Pinky and the Brain never had much interest in conquering the world.
 He just did it as something to do with his pal, Brain.

-- Lugnut's loud devotion to Megatron from Transformers Animated strays into this sometimes.
+- Lugnut's loud devotion to Megatron from Transformers Animated.
 Megatron is not amused.

-- Speaking of which, for context's sake, Inferno views himself as a loyal drone completely devoted to his - well - queen.
-The fact that his Catch Phrase is "For the Royalty!" says it all.
+- In Beast Wars, Inferno views himself as a loyal drone completely devoted to his - well - queen.
+The fact that his Catch-Phrase is "For the Royalty!" says it all.
 Megatron is well-aware of this and is frequently irritated by it, though having a devoted minion (that's actually useful) makes up for it.

-- A popular fan reason for why Shego stayed with Drakken in Kim Possible.
+- A popular fan reason for why Shego stayed with Drakken in Kim Possible (that, and being a Deadpan Snarker presented with the equivalent of an all-you-can eat buffet).
 The creators applied Ascended Fanon for the Grand Finale.